joausaga/social-ideation/README.md

 ===============
-Social Ideation is an application that connects [IdeaScale](http://www.ideascale.com) -- one of today's leading online idea management platforms -- with the world's largest virtual space of participation and socialization, [Facebook](http://www.Facebook.com), allowing people to participate on IdeaScale-based civic participation initiatives from Facebook.
+Social Ideation is an application that connects [IdeaScale](http://www.ideascale.com) -- one of today's leading online idea management platforms -- with the world's largest virtual space of participation and socialization, [Facebook](http://www.Facebook.com), allowing people to participate on IdeaScale-based public consultations initiatives from Facebook.

 More specifically, it enables users to **participate** (submit ideas, place comments) **on IdeaScale** initiatives **without